 Your content is what’s going to get your subscribers to click and they’ll usually click the CTA.
 That’s why if click rate is your concern, this is a great place for A/B testing on both mobile and desktop.
 Here’s what you could test:

 If you test a variation where you can see an obvious increase in click rate then make sure you test it on another email.
-This would be an excellent way to optimize all your email flows.
+This would be an excellent way to optimise all your email flows.
 If you have a variation that proves it improves click rate in multiple emails then implement this in all your emails as it’s obvious your subscribers like it.

-When it comes to your Footer there are a few ways you can go about this.
-It’s most common for e-commerce brands to use links to their relevant social media channels but it’s not uncommon to see bigger brands add a full navigation experience just like on their website.
+When it comes to your footer, there are a few ways you can go about this.
+It’s most common for eCommerce brands to use links to their relevant social media channels but it’s not uncommon to see bigger brands add a full navigation experience just like on their website.